Naitreey/notes-and-knowledge/cs/programming-language-concepts/notes.rst

 - recursion.
 A function is recursive if it calls itself.
-If the only place the function calls itself is the last expression of the function, then the function is tail-recursive. scope
+If the only place the function calls itself is the last expression of the function, then the function is tail-recursive.

+- procedure.
+A function that is executed only for its side effect is a procedure.

+scope
 =====
 - Scope is a set of nested lookup table.